 Our Strategy

-Lost Faces of Humanity is an IRS approved 501-3(c) tax-exempt accredited foundation and NGO, approved by the United States of America Department of State, the Ethiopian Government, and Ethiopia's Ministry of Foreign Affairs.
+Lost Faces of Humanity is a foundation and NGO, approved by the United States of America Department of State, the Ethiopian Government, and Ethiopia's Ministry of Foreign Affairs.
 We are a humanitarian NGO with the cornerstone to assist and empower refugees and internally displaced persons.
-Working with our partners that are on the ground in assisting the refugee crisis.
+Working with our partners who are on the ground to assist the refugee crisis.

-Our core competency is connecting our non-profit to for-profits, philanthropic organizations, donors, non-governmental organizations (NGOs), governments, and individuals to make the impact in aiding humanitarian crisis..
-We are dedicated to tackling each issue one-by-one, with the right organizations, to make the biggest change possible.
-We have established relationships with the Ethiopian government, The United Nations High Commissioner for Refugees (UNHCR), the Administration for Refugees and Returnee Affairs (ARRA), and we plan on leveraging our relationships with them to assist the refugees in need.
+Our core competency is connecting our non-profit to for-profits, philanthropic organizations, donors, non-governmental organizations (NGOs), governments, and individuals to make an impact in aiding humanitarian crises..
+We are dedicated to tackling each issue one by one, with the right organizations, to make the biggest change possible.
+We have established relationships with the Ethiopian government, the United Nations High Commissioner for Refugees (UNHCR), and the Refugees and Returnee Service (RRS), as we plan to leverage these relationships to assist refugees in need.

 Request for Partnerships

 The faster we can make an impact, the faster we can reverse the growing refugee crisis.
 By working with the Ethiopian and Uganda governments, skilled on-the-ground NGOs, and nonprofits, we can match critical issues with corporate dollars and expertise.
 We want to create a coalition for this change.
-We've already started discussing matters with the Ministry of Foreign Affairs Ethiopia, World Food Program (WFP), Administration for Refugee & Returnee Affairs (ARRA), and the United Nations High Commissioner for Refugees (UNHCR) to collaborate on short-term and long-term solutions to make the needed shift in these people's lives.
+We've already started discussing matters with the Ministry of Foreign Affairs of Ethiopia, the World Food Program (WFP), Refugees and Returnee Service (RRS) and the United Nations High Commissioner for Refugees (UNHCR) to collaborate on short-term and long-term solutions to make the needed shift in these people's lives.

 Engage via Photography